New Jersey Foreign LLC Registration & Certificate of Authority Guide

 • Owning, leasing, or operating income-producing real estate located in New Jersey

-Conducting business in New Jersey without completing foreign LLC registration may result in civil penalties, late filing fees, and the inability to maintain legal proceedings in New Jersey courts until compliance is achieved.
+Conducting business in New Jersey without completing Foreign LLC registration may result in civil penalties, late filing fees, and the inability to maintain legal proceedings in New Jersey courts until compliance is achieved.

-3. New Jersey foreign LLC registration requirements
+3. New Jersey Foreign LLC registration requirements

 Before submitting your application, ensure the following information and documents are complete, accurate, and current:

-1. Exact legal LLC name as registered in the formation jurisdiction
+1. Exact legal LLC name in state where your LLC was originally formed

-2. State or country of formation and original formation date
+2. State of formation and original formation date

 3. New Jersey Registered Agent with a physical street address in New Jersey